Europe/English

 Data Act

-Connected vehicles collect a vast amount of data, both personal and technical, generated during their use.
-Ensuring the highest standards of data protection and responsible handling of customer data is of utmost importance to us.
-In this context, the legal requirements for handling our customers data, including technical data generated by the use of a Zeekr connected vehicle, are always taken into account.
-The below information applies to all Zeekr vehicles placed on the EU market as all our vehicles are connected cars equipped with Zeekr Connected Services.
-These services include a Standard Connected Package with features like a mobile app for remote monitoring and over-the-air software updates, making every journey more convenient, innovative, and rewarding.
+Connected vehicles generate a large amount of personal and technical data during use.
+Protecting this data and handling it responsibly is a top priority for us.
+We always take legal requirements into account when processing customer data, including technical data from Zeekr connected vehicles.
+The following information applies to all Zeekr vehicles sold in the EU, as they are all connected cars equipped with Zeekr Connected Services.
+These include the Standard Connected Package with features such as remote monitoring via the mobile app and over-the-air updates, making every journey more convenient and innovative.

 What is the Data Act